-- economic weakness, including inflation, or political instability in particular non-U.S. economies and markets; - differing and changing regulatory requirements in non-U.S. countries; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - · changes in non-U.S. currency exchange rates and currency controls; - · changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - negative consequences from changes in tax laws; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is more common than in the United States; - difficulties associated with staffing and managing international operations, including differing labor relations; - · potential liability under the FCPA, UK Bribery Act or comparable foreign laws; and - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires.
+- economic weakness, including inflation, rising interest rates or political instability in certain non-U.S. economies and markets; - · differing and changing regulatory requirements in non-U.S. countries; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - changes in non-U.S. currency exchange rates and currency controls; - · changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - · negative consequences from changes in tax laws; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - difficulties associated with staffing and managing international operations, including differing labor relations; - potential liability under the FCPA, UK Bribery Act or comparable foreign laws; - business interruptions resulting from geopolitical actions, including war, such as Russia's invasion of Ukraine, and terrorism, natural disasters including earthquakes, typhoons, floods and fires, or health epidemics such as COVID-19; and - · cyberattacks, which are growing in frequency, sophistication and intensity, and are becoming increasingly difficult to detect.